three-kinds/a3redis/README.md

 # a3redis

-It is just a thin wrapper of redis.
+a3redis is a simple wrapper around redis-py to make it easier to use.

 [History.](HISTORY.md)